Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Index of transversally elliptic operators

-Moreover, the index is a group homomorphism with respect to the abelian group structure on $K_{G}(T^*_G X)$ and the addition operation on $\CalD'(G)$.
+The index is a group homomorphism with respect to the abelian group structure on $K_{G}(T^*_G X)$ and the addition operation on $\CalD'(G)$.
 The abelian groups $\CalD'(G)$ and $K_{G}(T^*_G X)$ are modules over the character ring $R(G)$.
 Indeed, $K_{G}(pt) = R(G)$ since elements of $R(G)$ are formal linear combinations of irreducible representations of $G$, and $K_{G}(X)$ has a module structure over $K_{G}(pt)$, since we can take tensor products of vector bundles representing $K_{G}(X)$ with trivial vector bundles representing $K_{G}(pt)$.
 The module $\CalD'(G)$ has a torsion submodule.
-For example, the Dirac delta-function on a circle supported at $q=1$ is a torsion element of $\CalD'(\U(1))$, because it is annihilated by $q-1$.
+For example, the Dirac delta-function on the circle $|t| = 1$ supported at $t=1$ is a torsion element of $\CalD'(\U(1))$, because it is annihilated by $t-1$.
 One can show that the support of the index is a subset of points $g \in G$ for which $X^{g} \neq \varnothing$, where $X^{g} \subset X$ is the $g$-fixed set.
-If $G$ acts freely on $X$ then the index is supported at the identity of $G$, hence it is a pure torsion element.
+If $G$ acts freely on $X$ then the index is supported at the identity of $G$, hence the index is a pure torsion element.

 From now we consider the case $G=\U(1)$.
-We can find torsion free part of the index if we know it as a function on a generic group element $g \neq \Id$.
-If $X^g$ consists of non-degenerate points, then we can repeat the argument used in the elliptic case and obtain the formula~\eqref{eq:index-derivation}.
-In the elliptic case, separate contributions from fixed points are not well defined at $q=1$, but the total sum is well defined, since the index is a finite polynomial in $q$ and $q^{-1}$.
-In the transversally elliptic case, if we add contributions of fixed points formally defined by the formula~\eqref{eq:index-derivation}, we will obtain correctly only the torsion free part of the index.
-In other words, we will obtain the index up to a singular distribution supported at $q=1$.
+We can find the torsion free part of the index if we know the index as a function $\chi(t)$ defined for $ t \in G$, $t \neq 1$.
+If $X^g$ consists of non-degenerate points, we can repeat the argument used in the elliptic case and obtain the formula~\eqref{eq:index-derivation}.
+In the elliptic case, the separate contributions from fixed points are not well defined at $t=1$, but the total sum is well defined, since the index is a finite polynomial in $t$ and $t^{-1}$.
+In the transversally elliptic case, if we add contributions of fixed points formally defined by the formula~\eqref{eq:index-derivation}, we get the index up to a torsion (a singular distribution supported at $t=1$).

-To fix the torsion part, we should find a way in which we associate distributions to rational functions given by the formula~\eqref{eq:index-derivation}.
+To fix the torsion part, we should specify how we associate distributions to rational functions~\eqref{eq:index-derivation}.
 This procedure is explained in details in~\cite{MR0482866}.
-For example, the contribution to the index of $\bar \p$ operator from the origin of $\BC$ as a rational function is
+For example, the equivariant index of the Dolbeault operator $\bar \p$ on $\BC$ under the defining $\U(1)$ action on $\BC$, computed at the fixed point $z = 0$, is

-There are two basic ways to associate a distribution to it, which we call expansions in positive or negative powers of $q$: